 The film studies minor provides an overview of cultural and practical issues in film art.
 Five courses are required, each of which must be approved by the director of the minor: an introduction to film history and theory, a course that is a more specialized study of a particular film genre, a course in screenwriting or production, plus two additional director-approved courses.
 Film-related internships are often available in the Jackson area with the Mississippi Film Office and Crossroads Film Festival.

-Five courses are required, all to be approved by the director of the concentration.
+Five courses are required, all to be approved by the director of the minor.

 Students must take an introduction to film history and theory, normally those classes listed below.
 Choose one of the following courses.

-Students must take a course in screenwriting or production, which may be the courses listed below, which may be the following course.
+Students must take one course in screenwriting or production, which may be one of the following film-friendly courses.

-Students must take two additional courses, as approved by the director.
+Students must take two additional film-friendly courses, all to be approved by the director of the minor.

-Various Millsaps courses may be adapted to meet these requirements, all to be approved by a Director of the minor.
+Various Millsaps courses may be adapted to meet these requirements, all to be approved by the director of the minor.

 "My specialty is philosophy of religion, but in the liberal arts college context I've had the opportunity to explore and teach in many related subjects, including the history of Western philosophy; philosophy of human nature; ethics; aesthetics and philosophy of film; religion and science; religious ethics; and the history of Jewish, Christian, and Muslim thought.
-My historical and cultural awareness has grown immensely as a result of teaching in the Millsaps humanities core, both in the Heritage program and in the Topics course sequence.
+My historical and cultural awareness has grown immensely as a result of teaching in the Millsaps humanities core, especially in the Heritage courses.